wingkwong/leetcode-the-hard-way/tutorials/math/number-theory/binary-exponentiation.md

 ---
-title: "Binary Exponentiation"
+title: 'Binary Exponentiation'
-description: "Binary Exponentiation is also known as Exponentiation by Squaring."
+description: 'Binary Exponentiation is also known as Exponentiation by Squaring.'
 hide_table_of_contents: true
 keywords:
   - leetcode